 For single-line commands, type "gsql" followed by the command enclosed in single-quotation marks:

 For command files, just type "gsql" followed by the filename:

 The loading jobs have been updated to v2.0 syntax.
 The output examples have been updated to JSON output API version "v2", which is the default output format for TigerGraph platform version 1.1 or higher.

 Common Graph Schema of Demo Examples

-The examples in Part 1 of this tutorial have been designed so that all them can be loaded together in one master graph, gsql_demo.
+The examples in Part 1 of this tutorial have been designed so that all them can be loaded together in one global graph, gsql_demo.
 This has several benefits:

 You can quickly load several demo examples by running just one script.

 After they are loaded, you can switch from one example to another with no delay.

 The format is modular, so additional examples can be added easily.